The Collection

 Shabbat Candle Stick

-Besamin Spice Boxes
+Besamim Spice Boxes

 Lighting the candles and performing Kiddush ushers in the Sabbath.
-However, it is the spice box, or Besamin, that provides a means of comfort as the Sabbath draws to an end.
+However, it is the spice box, or Besamim, that provides a means of comfort as the Sabbath draws to an end.
 Dried cardamom, cloves, orange and lemon peel, evoke our sense of smell, the most spiritual of the senses.
-The fragrant spices, wafting from the Besamin chamber, help make the transition from a day of rest, to the workweek ahead.
+The fragrant spices, wafting from the Besamim chamber, help make the transition from a day of rest, to the workweek ahead.

 “Being a Jew is like walking in the wind or swimming: you are touched at all points and conscious everywhere.” – Lionel Trilling